miraleung/tressa/mining-scripts/README.md

 #### Run scripts!
 You may have to add executable permissions to some of the scripts with `chmod +xr <script>`.
+If you are using a Git repo, then run `./git-get-diffs.sh` instead.

 ```
 cd $DEST
-./get-diffs.sh      # (Creates $DEST/diffs/ directory; assumes Mercurial repo)
-mv diffs asserts    # (The scripts require the directory be named 'asserts/')
+./hg-get-diffs.sh asserts   # Creates $DEST/asserts directory
-./hs-getPredicates.sh    # (This takes many hours on Xen (but the older Bash scripts took seconds.)
+./hs-getPredicates.sh       # This takes many hours on Xen
 ./hs-getActivity.sh
 ./cdf.py hs-activity-count.txt
 ```